LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 10 - Change password page.md

 </template>
 ```

-3. Register new route with newly created component in `src/router/index.js`.
+3. Register a new route with the newly created component in `src/router/index.js`.

 ```js
 {